HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         - then you can create your instance

 -- ACCESSING YOUR  INSTANCE:

-	???Different options to establish an SSH terminal connection to the compute instance / server:...
-	???What's the relative advantage/disadvantage of each of these???
+  -  Gcloud SSH versus Browser:
+     - SSH key is an access credential in the SSH protocol for VM/instances  (like a login/password)

     - Access with SSH/Browser
-    	- Click ssh on the right of your instance name ????Includes file upload/download tools???
+      - Click ssh on the right of your instance name
+      - Can Download and upload files with GUI
+      - No other installation required (very convenient)
+      - Connecting may be  a little slower depending on  number of vms and identifying ssh keys

     - Access with gcloud/SSH
       - You may use gcloud instead of the SSH browser provided on the google console window.
 This allows you to use the terminal on your system.
+      - automatic generation of ssh keys

     - Precondition:
   		- requires gcloud installation (see devworkshop)